-Here are 10 helpful suggestions from travel writers and photographers for taking better vacation photos.
+Here are 10 helpful suggestions from travel writers and photographers for taking the best photos on your next vacation.

 The Society of American Travel Writers (SATW), the world’s largest organization of professional travel journalists and photographers, recently polled its members to come up with the “Top 10” tips to help travelers take better vacation photos.

-“With digital cameras, it has never been easier or cheaper to take top quality vacation photos,” states SATW president and broadcast travel journalist, Bea Broda.
+“With digital cameras, it has never been easier or cheaper to take top quality vacation photos,” states broadcast travel journalist, Bea Broda.
 “However, there are still some things that travelers can do to help them come back with stunning images of their vacation,” she said.

-1. Shoot photos early in the morning and late in the afternoon.
+1. For Ira Block, light is the key element in making images work.
+He looks for light that will cast shadows or make colors pop.
+The usual advice is to shoot photos early in the morning and late in the afternoon.
 Between 10 a.m. and 2 p.m., the sun is overhead and the light is flat.
 Shooting in early morning and late afternoon will add more color and shadows to your photos, giving more definition to the subject.